(In alphabetical order by first name)

 Alex Mann graduated from LAMDA in 2009 and made his professional debut in the RSC's 2010 production of Dunsinane by David Greig at the Hampstead Theatre.
 He lives in Hackney.

-Stories Read: "Please Don't Eat the Sausage!" by Paul Takeuchi, "The Unmaking of a Made Man" by Mary R. Butler, "Stanley" by Jessica Lott, "The Steel Rim" by Alan McCormick, "Worst Review of my Career, So Far" by Quintin Forrest
+Stories Read: "Please Don't Eat the Sausage!" by Paul Takeuchi, "The Unmaking of a Made Man" by Mary R. Butler, "Stanley" by Jessica Lott, "The Steel Rim" by Alan McCormick, "Worst Review of my Career, So Far" by Quintin Forrest, Dead and Dug Up by Jennifer Rickard.

 Allie Croker's theatre credits include the acclaimed Days of Wine and Roses, comedy musical Around the World in 80 Days, one-woman show Jordan (all Theatre by the Lake), Dorian Gray (Leicester Square Theatre), and Aladdin(Lanternfish Theatre).
 As a voiceover artist she has recorded many online training manuals and most recently recorded a book for the RNIB.